partrita/pyAAscan/README.md

 ```
 python3 pyAAscan.py -seq pBAD-LEH.gb -cod 30 -mutf mutfile.txt
 ```
-Various other parameters can be set, including minimum and maximum primer length, minimum and maximum melting temperature, maximum difference in melting temperature, minimum and maximum overlap, and minimum quality of the CGclamp. further info can be found using the -h or --help flag.
+Various other parameters can be set, including minimum (-minl) and maximum (-maxl) primer length, minimum (-mintm) and maximum melting temperature (-maxtm), maximum difference in melting temperature (-maxdtm), minimum (-mino) and maximum (-maxo) overlap, and minimum quality of the CGclamp (-mincg). further info can be found using the -h or --help flag.
 Its original aim as a tool for designing primers for alanine scanning can be used by invoking the --aascan flag, in which case providing just the residue numbers with -mut or -mutf is sufficient.